nathanchess/ContextActionService-Utility/README.md

 A easy to use module to quickly re-bind context action services and set input modes.
 (Credits: Fully created by scasting)

+## Module Overview

+`Verifier`: Contains different input types, which are in charge of filtering context action service.
+`Config`: Configure your binds here.
+`BindActions`: Functions called after input has passed `Verifier` checks.

 ## Installing Utility

 1.Place the module within your `ReplicatedStorage`